Nominations accepted in the fall of each year.

 - MCELA membership for one year

-- Invitation to present a workshop session at the MCELA annual conference
+- Invitation to present a workshop session at the MCELA annual conference to share a best practice

 - A recognition award